 - We’re not big on dry foods, and typically NEVER recommend them.
 However, we understand that there are those of you that will refuse, for whatever reason to do either of the above options.
 So, with that in mind, there’s a dry food called Nutrisca that seemed promising at first (based upon the ingredients) for many dogs with yeast issues.
 But, while the label shows an American flag on the front of the package and clearly says “made in USA”, from what we understand, many of their ingredients (including the main ingredient chicken) are sourced from China.
-There’s another dry formula, pretty similar to Nutrisca, but made by Precise Pet Products here in the U.S.A.
-Precise offers a “Naturals Grain Free” formula and a “Holistic Grain Free” formula.
+However, there’s another dry formula, pretty similar but made by Precise Pet Products here in the U.S.A. with Precise offers a “Naturals Grain Free” formula and a “Holistic Grain Free” formula.
 Both are potato and gluten free.
 If you choose to feed this food, we still recommend adding fresh protein regularly for your dog to avoid problems later in life.

 These Supplements are a MUST!

 1. Coconut Oil must be fed routinely.
 Actually, I recommend it regardless of whether or not your dog has a bacterial problem or not.
 It does wonders for the skin and loose hair and shedding problems.
 The high amounts of lauric acid in the oil are what makes it a super supplement for fighting bacteria such as yeast and other fungus.
 It’s also a must for dogs with any type of allergies, digestive and heart problems, and any auto-immune issues which I’ll discuss more on later.
 Coconut oil dosage for dogs (work up to the maximum amount): 1 tsp per 10 lbs of body weight or if you have a large dog, use roughly 1 tablespoon for every 30 pounds daily.
 You can find pure, organic, extra virgin coconut oil at Costco or Sams Club.